vrchatapi/vrchatapi.github.io/AvatarAPI/GetByID.md

 version | int | Avatar version
-featured | boolean | is the avatar featured (not used in-game) unityPackages | array of `UnityPackage` | The unity packages unityPackageUpdated | boolean | unknown unityPackageURL | string | Full unitypackage that can be used in unity as is (.unitypackage).
-If the avatar is not yours then it will just be empty.
+featured | boolean | is the avatar featured (not used in-game) unityPackages | array of `UnityPackage` | The unity packages unityPackageUpdated | boolean | Unknown unityPackageUrl | string | Full unitypackage that can be used in unity as is (.unitypackage).
+Looks to be no longer used. unityPackageUrlObject | object (json) | Unknown

 ### ReleaseStatus